lavinciaS/Password-Hashing-Lab-on-Windows/README.md

 ### Paste the following code inside password_security.py, then save and close it:
 import bcrypt
-# Ask the user to enter a password
-password = input("Enter your password: ").encode('utf-8')
+//Ask the user to enter a password password = input("Enter your password: ").encode('utf-8')

-# Generate salt and hash the password
-salt = bcrypt.gensalt()
-hashed_password = bcrypt.hashpw(password, salt)
+//Generate salt and hash the password salt = bcrypt.gensalt() hashed_password = bcrypt.hashpw(password, salt)

 print(f"🔒 Hashed password: {hashed_password.decode()}")

-# Ask user to re-enter the password
-password_check = input("Re-enter your password for verification: ").encode('utf-8')
+//Ask user to re-enter the password password_check = input("Re-enter your password for verification: ").encode('utf-8')

-# Verify the password
+//Verify the password
 if bcrypt.checkpw(password_check, hashed_password):
     print("✅ Password is correct!")
 else: